dimanikulin/dimanikulin/incubator/WhatILearnedAsSoftwareDeveloper.md

 }
 ```

-**Description.csv** has been used to keep information about files under a folder for cases if some multimedia files had different internal metadata.
+**description.csv** has been used to keep information about files under a folder for cases if some multimedia files had different internal metadata.
 **description.csv** structure was:

 - Name